Pas de la Casa Ski Resort

 If you’re a value-focused snowsports enthusiast, lift passes are free for children aged five years and under and mature adults over 70 years at Pas de la Casa, while you’ll also find the equivalent to duty-free prices on everything from high-end electronics to ski equipment and designer couture.

 There are cheap but quality cafes, bars and restaurants aplenty in Pas and the apres is second to none, so it’s perpetually popular with young skiers, but facilities and amenities in recent years have improved in order to provide it with a more rounded appeal to all sorts of skiers and snowboarders.
-Accommodation is comfy and practical, with easy access to the slopes and all the mod cons.
+Accommodation in Pas de la Casa is comfy and practical, with easy access to the slopes and all the mod cons.

 If your priorities are low-cost, high-altitude skiing combined with world-class apres-ski and retail therapy opportunities, a Pas de la Casa ski holiday ticks every box ̶ book your customised break with Erna Low and get ready to hit the slopes in Andorra!